 Given the distance of B.C. from the economic power centre of Toronto, self-publishing has been a necessary and respectable way to produce books for and about B.C. since the 1950s when two major printers–Morriss Printers in Victoria and Mitchell Press in Vancouver–arose as the main conduits for B.C.-authored literature.

 A professional book publishers’ association eventually arose in the early 1970s, giving rise to a highly effective book publishing industry.

 Fast forward four decades and the market for B.C. books is changing again.
 A lot of bookstores have closed and so the established ‘trade’ publishers are struggling valiantly to meet the challenges of producing viable books in a digital age.

 To satisfy a growing demand, many of the companies that were once called ‘vanity publishers’ have morphed into more ambiguous undertakings such as “hybrid publishers.”
 Buyer beware.
 Many services that purport to print books for authors promise far more than they deliver, taking advantage of the naivete of writers by ostensibly providing marketing services that have minimal impact on the internet.

-One of the few operations that doesn’t hoodwink customers with phoney claims beyond design and printing services is Printorium Bookworlds in Victoria.
+One of the few operations that doesn’t hoodwink customers with phoney claims beyond design and printing services is Printorium Bookworks in Victoria.